University of Ottawa / Shanghai Institute of Materia Medica (Simm)

 University of Ottawa Faculty of Medicine / Shanghai Jiao Tong University School of Medicine

-In October 2013, the University of Ottawa and SJTU launched the Ottawa–Shanghai Joint School of Medicine, which provides joint medical training and awards the first-ever North American M.D. degree in China.
+In October 2013, the University of Ottawa and SJTU launched the Ottawa–Shanghai Joint School of Medicine.
 In September 2015, uOttawa welcomed the first group of Chinese medical students from SJTU.
 In October 2015, the Joint School of Medicine opened the first Canadian-style family physician clinic in China.
 To support the Joint School of Medicine’s on-going research activities in medicine and medical education, uOttawa and SJTU set up a significant research fund.

 University of Ottawa Faculty of Medicine/ Université Claude Bernard Lyon 1